Navigating the UI

 - Look for stories with a gate indicator

-- Choose to Approve, Skip, or provide Feedback
+- Choose Approve, Skip, or provide Feedback (re-runs the feedback pipeline)

 Searching the Knowledge Base